Bierton

 Bierton is a village and civil parish in Buckinghamshire, England, about half a mile northeast of the town of Aylesbury.
-It is mainly a farming parish.
-Together with the hamlets of Broughton, Kingsbrook, Broughton Crossing and Burcott it historically formed the civil parish of Bierton with Broughton within Aylesbury Vale district and form part of the Aylesbury Urban Area, but in 2020 the parish was broken into three, with Bierton becoming its own parish.
+It is a mainly farming parish.
+Together with the hamlets of Broughton, Kingsbrook, Broughton Crossing and Burcott it historically formed the civil parish of Bierton with Broughton in the Aylesbury Urban Area, but in 2020 the parish was broken into three, with Bierton becoming its own parish.

 History

 A substantial Belgic settlement once occupied the site of the village with an extensive ditched enclosure.
 Excavations in 1979 detected four phases of occupation.
 The ditches were deliberately filled in the first century and little is visible today.

 The village name was first recorded in the Domesday Book of 1086 as Bortone and means "farmstead near a stronghold" in modern English.
 The development of Bierton as a village was hampered by its being a linear settlement along the last road leading from Aylesbury to have its toll gate removed.
 The extra costs involved in travelling northwards using this route deterred many merchants, who favoured the less costly route via Winslow and Buckingham.
 The village remained an important point on this alternative northward route however, due to the presence of a wagon pond.
 This was used to swell the wooden axles of carts, and was a popular watering spot for carthorses.

 The Church of England parish church of Saint James the Great is largely 14th century.

 At one time the village contained no fewer than seven public houses and porter houses.
 The stained glass door of the long since defunct "Star" can still be seen, as can that of the "Eagle" next door to the Jubilee Hall.
 The two remaining pubs are the historically significant Red Lion, and the Bell.

 The Red Lion public house is a 16th-century inn, and was significant during the English Civil War.
 Bierton was a Royalist stronghold, opposed to its larger Parliamentarian neighbour of Aylesbury, and the Red Lion was host to many Cavalier Officers, and rumours have it to Charles I himself.
 A minor battle was fought northwest of the village towards Weedon.